 https://[local_sites]:4502.
 Click Tools > Assets > Connected Assets Configuration and provide the following values:

-As the assets are already processed and the renditions are fetched, disable the workflow launchers.
-Adjust the launcher configurations on the local (Sites) deployment to exclude the
+The existing digital assets on Assets deployment are already processed and the renditions are generated.
+These renditions are fetched using this functionality so there is no need to regenerate the renditions.
+Disable the workflow launchers to prevent regeneration of renditions.
+Adjust the launcher configurations on the (Sites) deployment to exclude the

 On Sites deployment, click Tools > Workflow > Launchers.